 Another good reason for doing a trip like that with ISUPs is simply the small packing size they have in the end.

 Have a look at how packed our little camper was after day 3 on the road.
 Our bike carrier broke on the Norwegian roads and we needed to stuff the bikes inside the camper as well, in the end, the ISUPs fitted in the last corner inside the camper after we finished our Tetris for adults.
-Can you spot the boards?

-I decided to buy the 11,6’’ aero SUP, which for me is the ideal touring SUP on my home waters in Berlin, I chose it especially because of its lightweight and I wanted an ISUP-package that comes with a backpack and not with a trolley.
+11,6’’ aero SUP, which for me is the ideal touring SUP on my home waters in Berlin, I chose it especially because of its lightweight and I wanted an ISUP-package that comes with a backpack and not with a trolley.
 Don’t blame me for that I’m still a girl I’m in love with the color as well and maybe has been the final purchase reason in the end.

 We took everything with us that girls need basically, 2 SUP boards, 2 bikes, lots of camera equipment, hiking boots, food etc….
 Do you really need all of that, yes!
 We planned to explore the Scandinavian capital cities by bike, the lakes and rivers along the road by SUP and the Lofoten Islands in the end with our hiking boots day times and either in the morning or in the evening by SUP.